mircealungu/mircea/thoughtstream.md

 Nothing is new under the sun.

+oct 10

+in the US.
+crossing the street in front of one of the (monster) trucks they casually drive there. the first time in my life i feel afraid to cross in front of a stopped car: what if the driver does not see me. so i rush to the other side.

 sep 29

 natural language (ambiguous) running on LLMs (non-semantic / non-deterministic? machines) will never replace programming languages (non-ambiguous) running on vms languages (semantic, deterministic) for any of the tasks for which the latter are good at.